rorong/slate/source/index.html.md

 }
 ```

-This endpoint allows user to export details of users. <br>
-If export_ids does not contain ids, ie pass empty string "", it exports all patrons data.
-If export_ids contain ids (muliple ids separated by comma), it exports patrons data of the specified patron ids.
-If the ids mentioned does not exist, it shows error.

 ## Invite Other Patron
+This endpoint allows patron to invite other users. <br>
+(Currently MasterAdmin can invite either MasterAdmin or ParentAdmin)

 ### HTTP Request
 > JSON request format: